""

 The Option A minor in Second Language Acquisition (SLA) offers graduate students both a theoretical and a practical background in the increasingly important area of SLA.
 After completing the minor, students will be prepared to understand research in SLA and to develop teaching curricula based on principles of second language learning and teaching.

-Students wishing to minor in SLA should first contact the relevant SLA committee member in their department who will refer them to the SLA minor advisor.
-Students declaring the minor are required to meet with Professor Naomi Geyer (nfgeyer@wisc.edu), SLA minor advisor, before registering for SLA minor courses.
+Students wishing to minor in Second Language Acquisition (SLA) should first contact the relevant SLA committee member in their department who will refer them to the SLA minor advisor.
+Students declaring the doctoral minor are required to meet with the minor advisor, before registering for courses.

-The SLA minor consists of 9 credits: a required course and two elective courses.
-Students without a background in linguistics and language pedagogy are encouraged to take introductory linguistics and teaching methodology courses before starting the SLA minor.
-Students may transfer up to 3 credits from prior graduate work, upon approval.
+Students without a background in linguistics and language pedagogy are encouraged to complete introductory linguistics and teaching methodology courses before starting the doctoral minor.

 African Cultural Studies